Senior Manager, Telecommunications Regulation and Policy - APAC

 - A preference to work as a team player; and an ability to manage a large number of projects, working independently, with colleagues distributed globally; be available for occasional travel.

-This role will be located in Australia
+This role will be located in our Singapore office.

 What we offer